 - 1 pound chicken breast cut into bite-sized pieces

-- 1 white onion large, cut into slices
+- 1 white onion large, halved and cut into 1/2" pieces

 - 1 clove garlic minced